 Although the thunderbird is more part of myths and folklore, the Native American’s belief that spirits provide them with knowledge and protection didn’t stop them from worshipping this bird.

-I remember my first drawings of birds would always look like a stretched version of the McDonald’s logo.
-For painters of the Gothic, Early and High Renaissance eras, birds were part of a bountiful visual symbolism.
+For painters of the Gothic, Early, and High Renaissance eras, birds were part of a bountiful visual symbolism.
 A preening peacock, a playful finch, a hovering dove, a scheming vulture, a clever crow, a robin, an osprey – all are charmingly decorative to the average viewer.

 Birds of every variety are prominently featured in artworks throughout Western art history.
 Byzantine, Gothic, and Early Renaissance paintings are brimmed with reflective and Christian symbolism regarding birds.

 Symbolism can be found in many films, the most talked about and written about in cinema has been the appearance of birds in Alfred Hitchcock’s 1960 psychological horror Psycho.

 We see birds of prey as well as docile birds, which, as the video essay explains, reveal Norman’s inner psychology.
 For Hitchcock, birds aren’t arbitrary; they are reflections of characters and representations of ideas.
 There is a war being waged within Norman’s psyche between his two identities: Norman the innocent son and Norman as his homicidal mother.

 Symbolism is a great way of adding depth to your visual storytelling and there are countless films that do it right.
 So, if you want to learn more about how it’s used in filmmaking, pay attention to objects, colors, etc. that show up at least three times throughout the film (the rule of 3s)—chances are if it’s on-screen that frequently, the filmmakers are trying to draw attention to it in order to tell you something.